Explore our degree options

 The Ness School of Management and Economics offers a varied career choice, and that is reflected in the academic options we offer.
 Learn more about the five undergraduate majors in our school.

 Agricultural Business blends general business training with specialized coursework in the agricultural industry and agricultural marketing to prepare students for careers in 21st-century agribusiness.
 Coursework focuses on the following agriculture topics: management, marketing, finance and policy.
 Agricultural Business majors tend to work for agricultural lenders, local cooperatives, implement companies, etc. in roles like commodity merchandiser and farm management specialist.

-Agricultural and Resource Economics extends core classes with in-depth analysis of local, national and global economic issues.
+Economics – Agricultural Economics specialization extends core classes with in-depth analysis of local, national and global economic issues.
 Coursework focuses on topics relating to agricultural research, government policy, international trade and development, environmental research and analysis.
 Graduates tend to work as an extension specialist, commodity broker, ag statistician or go into graduate studies.

 - Business Economics